-(1) If the thesis and performance in the oral examination are of sufficient merit, , they shall recommend that the candidate be considered for the award of the degree at the Final Assessment Board, subject to successful completion of all assessment components;

-(2) If the thesis and performance in the oral examination are of sufficient merit, but minor corrections are required, they shall recommend that the candidate be required to complete minor corrections within six months and be considered for the award of the degree at the subsequent Final Assessment Board, subject to successful completion of all assessment components. ;

-(3) If the candidate's thesis has not reached the standard required for the Doctorate in Clinical Psychology but there is reasonable expectation that the thesis, if revised, could reach the standard required for the degree, they shall recommend that the candidate be asked to submit a revised thesis.
+- (1) If the thesis and performance in the oral examination are of sufficient merit, they shall recommend that the candidate be considered for the award of the degree at the Final Assessment Board, subject to successful completion of all assessment components; - (2) If the thesis and performance in the oral examination are of sufficient merit, but minor corrections are required, they shall recommend that the candidate be required to complete minor corrections within (a) three months or (b) if the required corrections are of a presentational nature, and be considered for the award of the degree at the subsequent Final Assessment Board, subject to successful completion of all assessment components; - (3) If the candidate's performance in the assessment has reached the standard required for the degree in all respects, except that the thesis requires substantial amendments, it shall recommend that the candidate be asked to present the thesis in a revised form within six months; - (4) If the candidate's thesis has not reached the standard required for the Doctorate in Clinical Psychology but there is reasonable expectation that the thesis, if revised, could reach the standard required for the degree, they shall recommend that the candidate be asked to submit a revised thesis.
 A candidate who submits a revised thesis shall do so within one calendar year and may be required to undergo further oral examination.
 A candidate shall not be allowed to submit a revised thesis on more than one occasion;